About Working with Global High Participants in Your Groups

 While attention to the experience of connection and social engagement for the participants will tend to benefit all participants, those who are global high or neurodivergent or who have social anxiety will be even more affected.
 These participants, who are perhaps most in need of the experience of connection and community, are also the ones for whom it is most difficult to find that sense of relatively safe connection.
 Many groups build in open social time to provide for networking and social engagement.
 But for people who both need connection and find it uncomfortable or difficult, being in open unstructured social situations often doesn’t lead to their feeling connected.
 They might back off and not engage, or they might engage superficially in expected social behavior but not feel any sense of bonding or attunement with the people they are engaging with.

-Some people who are not comfortable in unstructured social situations feel much more comfortable when social situations are structured.
+Some people who are uncomfortable in unstructured social situations feel much more comfortable when the situations are structured.
 An example of this would be where the group is divided up into smaller groups of 3 to 8 people and within these small groups, people are invited to share about themselves and/or discuss a topic relevant to the group.
 These smaller group meetings could be anywhere from 15 minutes to an hour or more, depending on the overall schedule.
 Sometimes some of the key content can be delivered or key practicing or discussion can be done in these smaller groups.

 Including small group structured social engagement opportunities can provide the chance for more of the participants to establish some safe and friendly interactions with others, which in turn causes them to feel safer and more connected within the larger group.
 Thus including well-formed structured social engagement can make a big difference to the overall tone and comfort level of the group and in particular for the global high and neurodivergent participants in the group.